cakephp/docs/en/appendices/orm-migration.rst

         return $query->mapReduce($mapper);
     }

-You may have noticed that custom finders receive an options array, you can pass any extra information to your finder using this parameter.
+You may have noticed that custom finders receive an options array.
+You can pass any extra information to your finder using this parameter.
 This is great news for people migrating from 2.x.
 Any of the query keys that were used in previous versions will be converted automatically for you in 3.x to the correct